kuanalex/bnpp/BNPP-CPD-503-522.md

 **Potential issue during the upgrade of Data Gate service instances**

 During Data Gate instance upgrade a dg-1750101262664465-backup-head-job pod runs, but it should be scheduled to any node where Db2 is not running.
-For this, cordon the node hosting Db2, and after the backup-head-job pod is completed, uncordon the same node
+For this, you can cordon the node hosting Db2, and after the backup-head-job pod is completed, uncordon the same node

 ### Upgrade the Data Gate service instances (est. 18 minutes):